Ordinary time earnings

 - Paid leave.

 Overtime is not generally included, even if someone regularly works overtime as part of their job.
+There is a list of similar exclusions on the ATO site.

-- Your records are kept in English, or a form that can be easily accessed and converted to English
+- Your records are in English, or a form that can be easily accessed and converted to English